jackyscript/jackyscript/content/blog/husky.md

 ```

 That being said, it is not restricted to linting; arbitrary shell commands can be executed when processing your staged files.
-Beyond checking my codebase, which `Husky` and `lint-staged` do perfectly, I used these tools to apply a last modified timestamp to my blog posts.
+For this blog in particular, I used these tools to apply a last modified timestamp to my blog posts.

 Basically, I add two timestamps as metadata in a special section of my blog files above the actual content to denote the date the blog post was initially created and the last modified date, like so: